rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 &nbsp;*Version 4.0*: if `raster` is true then each index in the array is used for the pixel coded with that value, otherwise the first value is used for all pixels.\
 **period** : the number of days defined by the period.

+## Individual Immunity and Infection Response

+**allow_new_coinfection_to_cause_symtoms** (_true_ | false) : Flag to indicate if an asymptomatic host that is bitten and infected by a new parasite clone may present with new symptoms.
+Note the spelling of `symtoms` in the configuration.\

 ### parasite_density_level
-The `parasite_density_level` setting contains several sub-values that govern indivdiual behavior or state due to the total number of parasites that are present in the individual's blood stream.
+The `parasite_density_level` setting contains several sub-values that govern individual behavior or state due to the total number of parasites that are present in the individual's blood stream.
 When setting the parasite density for the detectable levels note that 10 per μl is the middle of the bounds for detection under [Giemsa-stained thick blood film](https://apps.who.int/iris/bitstream/handle/10665/274382/MM-SOP-07a-eng.pdf) under laboratory conditions (4 - 20 parasites/μl) while 50 per μl is the lower bounds for detection under field conditions (50 - 100 parasites/μl) ([Wongsrichanalai et al. 2007](#Wongsrichanalai2007)).
-Generally, a higher detection limit for the <em>Pf</em>PR will require a higher tranmission for a given <em>Pf</em>PR than a lower detection level.
+Generally, a higher detection limit for the <em>Pf</em>PR will require a higher transmission for a given <em>Pf</em>PR than a lower detection level.

 ```YAML
 parasite_density_level: